-8.3 vi Modes
+9.3 vi Modes

 Before you hit any keys there is something important to know.
 The vi editor is a moded editor.
-It has three modes: command mode, visual mode and insert mode.
+It has four modes: command mode, visual mode, insert mode, and replace mode.
 Command mode provides mobility, search/replace, and copy/paste capabilities.
 Insert mode allows you to insert characters using the keyboard.
 Visual mode provides the ability to select text using the keyboard, and then change or copy it.
+Replace mode overwrites existing text with new text.
 When you first open a file with vi, you will be in command mode.

-We will begin by dealing getting into insert mode.
+We will begin by learning how to get into insert mode.
 You always begin a vi session in command mode.
 There are lots of ways to get into insert mode.
 Here are a six basic ones that are most often used.

 keystroke Action

 i insert characters before the cursor

 I insert characters at the beginning of the line

 a append characters after the cursor

-A A append characters at the end of the line
+A append characters at the end of the line

 О open a new line below the cursor

 О open a new line above the cursor